 Baby Elephant Boutique Hotel provided us with a complimentary two-night stay which I’ve reviewed below.
-Read our full Product Review Disclosure here.
+Read more in our full Product Review Disclosure.

 Founded in 2015 by Australian couple Ilana and Adam, Baby Elephant Boutique Hotel is a tranquil sophisticated haven with 25 comfortable, stylish rooms.
 Tucked away down a quiet back street off Angkor Night Market Street, it’s only a quick tuk tuk ride from the chaotic Pub Street and bustling Night Market.
 This means you have the best of both worlds – proximity to central Siem Reap, but peace and quiet when you need to rest and recuperate.

 Welcome to Baby Elephant Boutique Hotel

 As we live in Siem Reap, Andy and I made our own way to Baby Elephant by tuk tuk on the Friday afternoon of my birthday weekend.
 However, if you’re arriving from somewhere else by bus or plane a complimentary tuk tuk can be arranged to pick you up.
 It will be waiting for you once you’ve cleared immigration and have your Cambodia Tourist visa in hand, taking away the hassle out of finding your own way there!